First, what is an intranet? In simple terms, it’s an internal website that helps employees get stuff done.

 - Mobile functionality

 By giving people a voice, social intranets help remove barriers—like location, language, or job level—that often hamper open, meaningful connections.
 Personalized content also helps employees feel a sense of ownership.
-This has positive effects on employee engagement, often an important organizational priority.
+This has positive effects on employee engagement, and employee experience—often important organizational priorities.

 Not just about specific tech tools